mehdihasan/data-science-with-python/data-analysis-with-python/m2-data-wrangling/README.md

 - NaN, ?, N/A, 0, blank cell
 - go back and collect the right data
 - drop the data
+  - drop the whole row
+  - drop the whole column
 - replacing the data - less accurate - might be average of of the column / or most common string
+  - replace it by mean
+  - replace it by frequency
+  - replace it based on other functions
 - Leave it as missing data